GabsEdits/gxbs.dev/content/blog/posts/my-take-on-serverless-hosting.md

 description: Recently, there was some drama in the serverless hosting world.
 Here's my take on it, and what you should consider when choosing a serverless hosting provider.
 comments: giscus
 tags:
-  - tech
+  - Tech
-  - web
+  - Web
-  - vercel
+  - Vercel
 prev: Next Steps for Aplós
 head:
   - - meta